 Budgeting for tech support is not an exact science.
-Of course, there are the predictable expenses, like replacing certain pieces of equipment based on where they fall in the lifecycle.
+Of course, there are the predictable expenses, like replacing certain pieces of equipment based on where they fall in the lifecycle or investing in a new hosted telephone system similar to Gamma Horizon.
 There is scheduled maintenance that can avoid expensive problems and prolong your technology’s lifespan.
 Then, there are the never-saw-it-coming events that can blow your entire annual budget in just one month.

 Given the unpredictable nature of technology, budgeting for business tech support has no hard and fast rules.
 However, being a leader in Kansas City business tech support services since 2001, we can offer solid advice based on past experience to help you budget appropriately for whatever comes your way.

 Think of budgeting for IT support and maintenance as an investment